zackgithuboriginal/shareflow-milestone-project-3/README.md

 As well as the post details the page contains a comment section that will display the total comment count if there are any otherwise it will display a placeholder message.
 The section contains a form where a user can submit a comment and then below that the comments of the post are displayed in chronological order starting with the oldest.

-### Account Page
+#### Account Page
 ![Image of responsive page mockups](https://github.com/zackgithuboriginal/shareflow-milestone-project-3/blob/master/static/images/readme_images/account_page.png)

 The user’s account page is unique to them and generated using data gathered from their interaction with the website and with other user’s posts.
 The page consists of two sections, the first is the account details section where the user’s username is displayed along with their avatar or chosen image and a display of some statistics relating to the user’s engagement with the website.
 The second section is the post display container.
 The post display container consists of a toggleable display that will either display the posts authored by the user, which is the default display or the posts ‘plussed’ by the user.
 The idea behind the toggleable display is to allow the user to view their posts or to view the posts that they had plussed.
 This is a useful feature that practically allows a user to save posts that they want to view again in the future simply by voting for it.

-### Account details
+#### Account details
 ![Image of responsive page mockups](https://github.com/zackgithuboriginal/shareflow-milestone-project-3/blob/master/static/images/readme_images/account_details.PNG)

 This is the account details display, it takes values from the user’s database record to inform the total posts made total comments and total votes received.
 It also displays the length of time since the account was registered.

-### Display tab
+#### Display tab
 ![Image of responsive page mockups](https://github.com/zackgithuboriginal/shareflow-milestone-project-3/blob/master/static/images/readme_images/display_tab.PNG)

 There are two display tabs one for users posts and one for posts that the user has voted for.
 They are displayed in paginated lists and the page will only display one tab at a time.
-To ensure the user experience is as seamless and intuitive as possible the page will remember the status of both pagination lists as well as the active tab whenever the page reloads or a user navigates back to the page from the post details page.
+To ensure the user experience is as seamless and intuitive as possible the page will remember the status of both pagination lists as well as the active tab whenever the page reloads or a user navigates back to the page from the post details or edit post pages.

-### Avatar Selection
+#### Avatar Selection
 ![Image of responsive page mockups](https://github.com/zackgithuboriginal/shareflow-milestone-project-3/blob/master/static/images/readme_images/avatar_select.PNG)

 Whenever the user clicks on the account image in the account details section of their account page, a modal will display with a radio selection option of either selecting one of a number of provided avatars or selecting the option to input a URL that leads to an image of their choice.
 The URL input will automatically validate that the URL relates to an image and that the URL loads an image successfully.
 If it does not, the user will be alerted that the URL they entered is not valid.
-This avatar will be displayed on all posts authored by the user to create a sense of a community of people as opposed to just anonymous posts.
+This avatar will be displayed on all posts authored by the user to create a sense of a community of members as opposed to just anonymous posts.

-### Flash messages
+#### Flash messages
 ![Image of responsive page mockups](https://github.com/zackgithuboriginal/shareflow-milestone-project-3/blob/master/static/images/readme_images/flash_message.PNG)

 Whenever a user takes an action that causes the page to update or reload such as commenting, editing a post, signing in, sign out etc. The page will display a message in the centre of the screen informing the user of the success or the failure of the action.

-### Post Card
+#### Post Card
 ![Image of responsive page mockups](https://github.com/zackgithuboriginal/shareflow-milestone-project-3/blob/master/static/images/readme_images/post-feature.PNG)

 The Post card itself is the primary way in which a post is displayed.
 The post contains a plus that can be clicked on to vote on the post, this will also enable the post to be displayed in the plussed posts tab of the user’s account page.
 It also contains a button that will navigate the user to the post details page for that post where the post's comments can be seen and comments can be made.

 If the user is the author of the post in the top right-hand corner of the card there will be a cog icon displayed, that, when clicked will display a dropdown menu containing the post's edit and delete options.

-### Logical routing behaviour
+#### Logical routing behaviour
 There are some interactions with the site that in order to provide a satisfying and logical experience for the user needs to recall the user’s previous actions.
 The most complex example of this is when a user on their account page changes the active tab of the account page and changes the active page of the pagination menu, then proceeds to navigate into the post details page of a post and open up the edit post page for that post.
 In this instance, the website will recall the previous user’s path to the page and the account page’s pagination and tab arguments from when the user was last on the page.
-To ensure a satisfying user experience the page will return the user to the post details page when the edit page is closed and then return the user to the account page with the correct pagination status and with the correct tab open when the user closes the post details page.
+To ensure a satisfying user experience the page will return the user to the post details page when the edit post page is closed and then return the user to the account page with the correct pagination status and with the correct tab open when the user closes the post details page.

 ## Technologies Used

 ### Languages Used